gombru/gombru.github.io/_posts/2018-01-2-soa_joint_embeddings.markdown

  - **LDA**: Latent Dirichlet Allocation learns latent topics from a collection of text documents and maps words to a vector of probabilities of those topics.
 It can describe a document by assigning topic distributions to them, which in turn have word distributions assigned.
 - **Word2Vec**: Learns relationships between words automatically using a feed-forward neural network.
 It builds distributed semantic representations of words using the context of them considering both words before and after the target word.
 - **GloVe**: It is a count-based model.
 It learns the word vectors by essentially doing dimensionality reduction on the co-occurrence counts matrix.
--**FastText**: While Word2Vec and GloVe treat each word in a corpus like an atomic entity, FastText treats each word as composed of character ngrams.
+- **FastText**: While Word2Vec and GloVe treat each word in a corpus like an atomic entity, FastText treats each word as composed of character ngrams.
 So the vector of a word is made of the sum of this character ngrams.
 This is specially useful for morphologically rich languages.
 This way, it achieves generating better word embedding for rare words and embeddings for out of vocabulary words.
 - **LSTM**: They are given as input CNN image features, and are trained to produce the GT caption word by word.
 Usually the GT words are one-hot encoded, though other encodings (such as Word2Vec encodings) have been tried in the literature.
 They can output and encode texts of any length.

 > Notice that Word2Vec, GloVe and FastText are word embedding methods, so we’ll need an extra step to produce sentences representations.
 A simple way to do that is to encode a sentence with the mean of its word vectors, or with the TF-IDF weighted mean.